 2. Making a Decision

 A mission statement becomes a personal constitution.
 It will help you to make significant life-changing decisions and little everyday ones.
 It will not make such decisions more accessible, but it will provide focus and direction.
 Consider it a road plan to which you may turn for advice as you go through life.

 How do I write a mission statement for myself?

 Step 1: Determine What Is Important

 Writing a personal mission statement is similar to developing a personal brand, but the stakes are higher.
-You can use a mind-map to arrange your life into major categories before writing your personal goal statement.
+Before writing your personal goal statement, you can use a mind map to arrange your life into major categories.
 Typically, these areas are as follows:

 Consider each of your duties as well.
-These often include spouse, parent, employer/employee, student, and brother/sister.
-Consider these topics in terms of your goals, values, ideals, progress to date, areas of worry, and so on.
-In an ideal world, you’ll establish three or four fundamental principles that will guide your vision or personal mission statement.
+These include spouse, parent, employer/employee, student, and brother/sister.
+Consider these topics regarding your goals, values, ideals, progress to date, areas of worry, and so on.
+In an ideal world, you’ll establish three or four principles guiding your vision or personal mission statement.